cvaldev/strava-upload/README.md

 # strava-upload

-Easily upload files to Strava through the strava-upload-cli(Coming soon&trade;...), or through the web (Also coming soon&trade;...).
+Easily upload files from your devices directly to your Strava profile without the hassle.

 ## How to use
-Start the OAuth flow by making a `GET` request to

-`/oauth/strava`

-Authenticate with Strava and give permission to upload files to your profile.
-If using the website (Soon&trade;.️) you can now upload your files :D.
+If you're using the website, simply connect to Strava, give the app the permissions it asks for and then you are good to go.

 ### Get a token
-> Keep this token private, tokens may expire and have limits in the future.
+> ⚠️ Keep this token private!

 By default, sessions are used to maintain a user authenticated, but if you need an access token you can request it at: